HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 **Using AdvancedSAM**
 1. *Use with MobileSAM architecture*
 -  Pros: very lightweight can be run on laptops, mix many different combinations of input prompts to fine-tune prediction
--  Cons: Less accuracy than Facebook's original SAM architecture
+-  Cons: Lower accuracy than Facebook's original SAM architecture
 2. _Use with original SAM architecture_
 - Pros: higher accuracy than MobileSAM, mix many different combinations of input prompts to fine-tune prediction
 - Cons: takes long to gather predictions (~2s to create embedding of an image), requires access to good GPUs